OHDSI/TheBookOfOhdsi/PopulationLevelEstimation.md

 **Study population**

 There are a wide range of options to specify the study population, which is the set of subjects that will enter the analysis.
 Many of these overlap with options available when designing the target and comparator cohorts in the cohort definition tool.
 One reason for using the options in Estimation instead of in the cohort definition is re-usability; we can define the target, comparator, and outcome cohorts completely independently, and add dependencies between these at a later point in time.
 For example, if we wish to remove people who had the outcome before treatment initiation, we could do so in the definitions of the target and comparator cohort, but then we would need to create separate cohorts for every outcome!
 Instead, we can choose to have people with prior outcomes be removed in the analysis settings, and now we can reuse our target and comparator cohorts for our two outcomes of interest (as well as our negative control outcomes).

 The **study start and end dates** can be used to limit the analyses to a specific period.
 The study end date also truncates risk windows, meaning no outcomes beyond the study end date will be considered.
 One reason for selecting a study start date might be that one of the drugs being studied is new and did not exist in an earlier time.
-Automatically adjusting for this can be done by answering “yes” to the question "**Restrict the analysis to the period when both exposures are observed?**".
+Automatically adjusting for this can be done by answering “yes” to the question "**Restrict the analysis to the period when both exposures are present in the data?**".
 Another reason to adjust study start and end dates might be that medical practice changed over time (e.g., due to a drug warning) and we are only interested in the time where medicine was practiced a specific way.

 The option "**Should only the first exposure per subject be included?**" can be used to restrict to the first exposure per patient.
 Often this is already done in the cohort definition, as is the case in this example.
 Similarly, the option "**The minimum required continuous observation time prior to index date for a person to be included in the cohort**" is often already set in the cohort definition, and can therefore be left at 0 here.
 Having observed time (as defined in the OBSERVATION_PERIOD table) before the index date ensures that there is sufficient information about the patient to calculate a propensity score, and is also often used to ensure the patient is truly a new user, and therefore was not exposed before.